LexiFi/gen_js_api/TYPES.md

  - Basic built-in types: `string`, `int`, `bool`, `float` and `Ojs.t`.

- - Tuples of JS-table types (mapped to JS arrays).
+ - Tuples of JS-able types (mapped to JS arrays).

  - Sequences of JS-able types: `array` and `list`, both mapped to JS arrays (which are assumed to be indexed by integers 0..length-1).